Final Project: Interactive Programs #

 Video Games #

 Video games are interactive by nature.
 If you have been curious about what it would be like to design a game of your own, this project could be your chance to try it out.
-Previous students have taken this opportunity to make a clone of The Legend of Zelda:
+Spring 2020 students took this opportunity to make a clone of The Legend of Zelda:

 As well as the racing game Out Run: